ENSS 015: INTRO TO ENVIRONMENTAL SCIENCE, 1 credit hr.

 Introduction to the science of geology, its principles, methods and theories as they are employed in studying planet Earth.
 The importance of geological knowledge in understanding problems of natural resources, hazards, and land use is emphasized.
 No prereq.
 Laboratory required.

 A forum for new, introductory-level academic inquiries into environmental science and policy.
-Contact the ENSP director for details.
+Contact the ENSS director for details.

 Environmental sociology examines the relationship between human communities and the natural environment in the modern world.
 In particular, it focuses on how political, economic, and cultural institutions shape our interactions with the natural environment.
 This course also considers how societies are responding to environmental problems on a global and local level, with special attention to the intersection of environmental problems and social inequality.
 Specific topics of study may include industrial pollution, environmental ideologies, global climate change, and natural disasters, among others.